How to Buy Saga Shares UK in 2022 – A Beginner’s Guide

 Saga was founded in 1951 by Sidney de Haan who had the vision to create a travel company from a hotel in Folkestone, Kent.
 The initial service offered by Saga was off-peak low-budget holidays to retired people.
 But throughout the years, the company expanded its products and services and nowadays operates in three divisions: travel, insurance, and emerging businesses.

-The Insurance business is the most profitable division of Saga Group.
 The company offers packages of a motor, home, travel, pet, Private Medical Insurance (‘PMI’), and many more.
 Saga also offers clients a wide range of holiday experiences with a focus on Saga cruises and built-in vacation packages.
 Lastly, the company has recently developed a new division called Emerging Businesses division which comprises Personal Finance and domiciliary Healthcare services.

 In addition, Saga distributes a subscription magazine called the Saga Magazine, which has an estimated circulation of 627,000.
 The Saga magazine has been said to be the “United Kingdom’s biggest selling monthly subscription title”.